-Even after the restructure and loss of some team members, there were still individuals later on down the line who subtly disagreed, and News UK had to go back to basics a number of times and ask themselves “what are we trying to achieve?” and “what are the real problems we are trying to solve and deliver on?”
+Even after the restructuring and loss of some team members, there were still individuals later on down the line who subtly disagreed, and News UK had to go back to basics a number of times and ask themselves “What are we trying to achieve?” and “what are the real problems we are trying to solve and deliver on?”
 This would sometimes include the team going into a room for a day and reconsidering.
 React Native won every time given the outcomes discussed.

 Arguably, one of the downsides of React Native is its cost of maintenance.
 Having to consistently stay up to date with the changes and updates that came with React Native was difficult, and they were fortunate to have contact with the team of engineers at Facebook.
 This enabled them to have some of their complex issues answered.
 One suggestion is to spend time with engineers at Facebook if you are trying to build a React Native app.

 News UK has 1.8 million articles.
-This still presents a challenge today as all articles are in ever so slightly different formats, text layouts and ways of serving images.
+This still presents a challenge today as all articles are in ever so slightly different formats, text layouts, and ways of serving images.
 Maintaining the archive and creating a new rendering platform in a way that honours that archive is important.
 Design is an important part of a news story, so another real challenge was trying to produce a design that is consistent and easy to maintain, and that the newsrooms are happy with.

 Has this been a good decision and where are they now?

 It was stated that after using React Native for three years, it was certainly the right decision for News UK.
-There were initial questions internally as to whether React Native was here to stay in 2017 when it was in its infancy, but in their opinion it is here for the long haul and others strongly agreed.
+There were initial questions internally as to whether React Native was here to stay in 2017 when it was in its infancy, but in their opinion, it is here for the long haul and others strongly agreed.
 Even though it is complex, for the majority of applications that follow a text, image and networking element, React Native is great.

-Since Adopting React Native on the Times, News UK have moved to a technology model where cross-title teams build common components in React Native.
+Since Adopting React Native on the Times, News UK has moved to a technology model where cross-title teams build common components in React Native.
 So, now, the React Native components are not just used cross-platform but cross-title too.

-News UK is now operating a good level of consistency across iOS and Android.
+News UK is now operating at a good level of consistency across iOS and Android.
 Some examples were shown of The Times’ articles on both platforms demonstrating how they have achieved feature parity through using React Native, which pre-2017 was difficult as iOS was further ahead than Android.
 When the customer is paying for a subscription, they need to be able to access the same quality regardless of whether they are an Android or iOS user.
 For News UK, feature parity was a key motivator in their decision to go with React Native.